ar-cyber/NSMBU-Randomizer/README.md

 # READ THIS BEFORE BEGINNING.
 THIS RANDOMISER CANNOT BE USED FOR MUSIC.

+# This can take up to 4+ hours.
+Please let it do it's thing.
+THE WINDOW DOES NOT NEED TO BE OPEN TO RANDOMISE THE FILES.

 This is a Python script to randomise the NSMBU level contents.
 <br>
 ## Requirements